paritytech/cumulus/deployments/README.md

 - RialtoParachain's `Millau.HeadersAndMessagesRelay` signs complex headers+messages relay transactions on RialtoParachain chain.

 ### Docker Usage

 When the network is running you can query logs from individual nodes using:

 ```bash
 docker logs rialto_millau-node-charlie_1 -f
 ```

+You may use the [dump-logs.sh](../scripts/dump-logs.sh) to dump logs of most of running containers.

 To kill all leftover containers and start the network from scratch next time:
 ```bash